LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 In some cases mobile library routes alternate between public and private stops (e.g. home visits).
 This currently restricts them from publicising their routes.
 This dataset should encourage services to take the chance to publish only their public stops, so that the data can be used to provide that public information.

-#### Coordinates
+#### Coordinates (GeoX and GeoY)

-Many services will not currently hold coordinates (latitude and longitude) for their mobile library stops.
-These are a requirement of this dataset so it may be that advice should be documented for ways to collect these.
+Some services will not currently hold coordinates (latitude and longitude) for their mobile library stops.
+These are a requirement of this dataset, so it may be that advice should be provided for options of how to collect these.

 ### How the data is updated

 ---

-Updates to the data should be made as soon as there are any changes to the stops.
+Updates to the data should be made when there are any changes to the stops.
 The data can then be revalidated and published to replace the previous data.

 ### How the data could be used